yuraxdrumz/blog/source/_drafts/Golang-Memory-Leaks.md

 thumbnail: images/Golang.png
 ---
 Recently, I had a memory leak in production.
 I saw that a specific service's memory steadily rises when under load, until the process hits an out of memory exception.
 After a thorough investigation, I found out the source of the memory leak as well as the reason to why it happened in the first place.
 To diagnose the problem, I used Golang's profiling tool called `pprof`.
-In this post, I will explain what is pprof and how I diagnosed the memory leak.
+In this post, I will explain what is pprof and show how I diagnosed the memory leak.

 ### Preface
 Our clients use our system through a proxy service, to which, we provide access to.
-The said memory leak was in the proxy service.
+The said memory leak happened in the proxy service.

 ### Disclaimer
-Some of the images here will be cropped and will be missing some information due to security reasons.
+Some of the images here will be cropped and missing some information due to security reasons.

 ### The Memory Leak
 After getting complaints from clients about hiccups and disconnects, I started digging for the problem.